- c.250: Born in Drepanon in Bithynia

 - c.270: Marriage to Constantius, who is about her age

-- 289 Separated from Constantius, who is forced to marry Theodora, a stepdaughter of Maximianus
+- 289 Divorced from Constantius, who is forced to marry Theodora, daughter of Maximian

 - 306 Constantine becomes emperor; Helen stays on his court

 - 326 Helen begins her pilgrimage to the Holy Land